 There was the rhythmic beating of drums and clashing of cymbals and roars from the crowds lining the river’s shores.

-And there were vendors selling those delicious rice dumplings, wrapped in bamboo leaves, and filled with sticky rice and savory pork.
+And there were vendors selling something that I had seen at a Chinese restaurant at home: delicious rice dumplings, wrapped in bamboo leaves, and filled with sticky rice and savory pork.

-It was only later that I learned of the true meaning of the festival and the role it plays in Chinese culture as one of the five most important festivals on the Lunar Calendar.
+It was only later that I learned of the true meaning of the festival and the role it plays in Chinese culture as one of the five most important festivals of the year.